Ziadmohamed345/Ziadmohamed345/README.md

 ### Startups

 - **Innova Designs**: Founder and CEO.
 Innova Designs offers printing and designing services.
-- **Arabni (or Urbani)**: Founder and Project Manager.
-Arabni is a Mobility-as-a-Service platform aimed at enhancing urban mobility.
+- **Arabni**: Founder and Project Manager.
+Arabni is a Mobility-as-a-Service platform that aims to enhancing urban mobility.

 ### Connect with Me